A new reality

 The metaverse doesn't refer to any one type of technology but rather a change in how we interact with technology itself.

-Technologies that make up the metaverse include the infrastructure that hosts its digital ‘worlds’, the software that drives the creation of these worlds, and the hardware that users require to access these worlds.
+Technologies that make up the metaverse include the infrastructure that hosts its digital 'worlds', the software that drives the creation of these worlds, and the hardware users require to access them.
 Both physical and digital technologies are involved in the interaction with the metaverse.

 Proponents believe many everyday experiences could eventually take place inside the metaverse.
-Activities such as shopping, business meetings, and educational experiences could all occur in 3D virtual spaces that include all the sensory elements of reality.
+Activities such as shopping, business meetings, and educational experiences could all occur in 3D virtual spaces that include all the sensory elements of reality, providing an extended reality.

 Origins and evolution of the metaverse

-To understand the evolution of the metaverse, we need to look back at the evolution of the internet.
-Initially, the internet consisted of static, one-way pages that we passively observed.
+To understand the evolution of the metaverse, we need to look back at the development of the internet.
+Initially, the internet comprised static, one-way pages that we passively observed.

-Using technology such as virtual reality headsets, we could be dating, shopping, and working in virtual spaces.
+Using technology such as VR headsets, we could be dating, shopping, and working in virtual spaces.
 Stakeholders have different ideas of what the metaverse will ultimately entail.

 To participate in the metaverse, you need to enter it.
 This is achieved via computers and other technological devices.
-Microsoft Corporation (NASDAQ: MSFT) and Meta Platforms Inc (NASDAQ: FB), along with a host of other companies, are in the process of building the infrastructure that will make up the metaverse.
+Big tech icons, including Microsoft Corporation (NASDAQ: MSFT) and Meta Platforms Inc (NASDAQ: META), along with a host of other companies, are building the infrastructure that will make up the metaverse.

-Meta believes so strongly in the future of the metaverse that it changed its company name from Facebook to Meta.
-CEO Mark Zuckerberg claims we’ll be able to teleport as a hologram to the office, a concert with friends, or our parent’s living rooms instantaneously and without a commute.
+Meta believes so strongly in the future of the metaverse that it changed its company name from Facebook to Meta in 2021.
+CEO Mark Zuckerberg claims we'll be able to teleport as a hologram to the office, a concert with friends, or our parent's living rooms instantaneously and without a commute.

 New experiences that differ from how we think of computers and phones today will be created, offering a new phase of interconnected virtual experiences.

-Microsoft’s ‘Mesh for Teams’ is set to roll out this year, featuring mixed reality capabilities that allow people in different physical locations to join collaborative holographic experiences.
+Microsoft Teams' new 'Mesh for Teams' features mixed reality capabilities that allow people in different physical locations to join collaborative holographic experiences.
+Accessible via VR headsets, mobiles, tablets, and PCs, users can personalise 3D avatars and interact in a virtual environment.

 Major events are already being hosted in the 3D virtual worlds of the metaverse.

-Artists such as Travis Scott have performed virtual concerts within Fortnite, an online game.
+Artist Travis Scott performed a virtual concert in Fortnite, an online game.
 Real-world brands are starting to participate in the metaverse.
 Selfridges has announced plans to sell non-fungible tokens (NFTs) in-store.

-Brands such as Estee Lauder, Tommy Hilfiger, and Dolce & Gabbana participated in Decentraland’s metaverse Fashion Week, showing collections of looks sold as NFTs and used to customise avatars.
+Brands such as Estee Lauder, Tommy Hilfiger, and Dolce & Gabbana participated in Decentraland's metaverse Fashion Week, showing collections of looks sold as NFTs.
+Buyers can utilise the looks to customise their digital avatars.
 Brands such as Gucci, Nike, Burberry, and Adidas have all announced plans to offer digital versions of their looks for use in the metaverse.

 How will the metaverse impact global markets?

-The metaverse represents a $1 trillion revenue opportunity, according to Forbes.
+The metaverse represents a $1 trillion revenue opportunity2, according to Forbes.
 Significant revenue opportunities exist for virtual and augmented reality, software and game developers, social networks, user-generated content, and live events.

 The metaverse is developing into an increasingly vast and rich environment, encompassing infrastructure, gateways, customers, and service providers.
 Forecasters predict it will give rise to virtual societies that transact in a decentralised manner.

-More brands are expected to break the boundary between virtual and real life in order to interact more meaningfully with customers.
+More brands are expected to break the boundary between virtual and real life to interact more meaningfully with customers.

-Traditional financial services will converge with newer players as the metaverse brings both innovation and integration opportunities.
+Traditional financial services will converge with newer players as the metaverse brings innovation and integration opportunities.

 How do you invest in the metaverse?

-The easiest way is to invest in one or more of the numerous companies focused on the metaverse.
+The easiest way is to invest in one or more companies focused on the metaverse.

-Investment banking group Jeffries recommends that investors should first focus on hardware providers, then software providers, then companies that operate within the metaverse.
+Investment banking group Jefferies Financial Group Inc (NYSE: JEF) recommends that investors focus first on hardware providers, then software providers, and then companies that operate within the metaverse3.

 Traditional technology companies are well-positioned to benefit from increased demand for processors, cloud services, and computing chips.
-These include Nvidia Corporation (NASDAQ: NVDA), Intel Corporation (NASDAQ: INTC), Cisco Systems Inc (NASDAQ: CSCO), and Apple Inc (NASDAQ: AAPL).
+These include Nvidia Corporation, Intel Corporation, Cisco Systems Inc, and Apple Inc.

-Virtual reality headsets such as Meta’s Oculus Quest 2 will be in high demand, with the value of augmented and virtual reality products forecast to hit US$36 billion by 2025, according to IDC.
+VR headsets such as Meta's Oculus Quest 2 will be in high demand, with the value of augmented and virtual reality products forecast to hit US$36 billion by 20254, according to IDC.
+A VR headset is required to enter Horizon World, Meta's virtual reality social universe.

 Meta is not the only tech industry leader leaning into the metaverse.
-Alphabet Inc (NASDAQ: GOOGL) (NASDAQ: GOOG) is reported to be entering the augmented reality space, as is Snap Inc (NYSE: SNAP), the company behind Snapchat.
+Alphabet Inc is reported to be entering the augmented reality space, as is Snap Inc, the company behind Snapchat.

-If you don’t want to pick individual companies, investors can gain exposure through exchange-traded funds (ETF).
-Examples include the SPDR S&P Software & Services ETF (NYSEARCA: XSW) , which tracks the S&P Software & Services Select Industry Index (INDEXSP: SPSISS).
+If you don't want to pick individual companies, investors can gain exposure to the metaverse through exchange-traded funds (ETFs).
+Examples include the SPDR S&P Software & Services ETF, which tracks the S&P Software & Services Select Industry Index.

-Its top holding is Zynga Inc (NASDAQ: ZNGA) which develops social games played in the metaverse.
-Another option is the Global X FinTech ETF (NASDAQ: FINX) which holds companies in the emerging financial technology sector such as Block Inc (ASX: SQ2).
+Another option is the Global X FinTech ETF which holds companies in the emerging financial technology sector, such as Block Inc.

-The Vanguard Information Technology Index Fund ETF (NYSEARCA: VGT) includes companies that serve the electronics and computer industries or that manufacture product based on the latest applied science.
+The Vanguard Information Technology Index Fund ETF includes companies that serve the electronics and computer industries or manufacture products based on the latest applied science.
 Its top holdings include Apple, Microsoft, and Nvidia.

 The pros and cons of operating within the metaverse

-The metaverse offers a raft of new opportunities for communication, interaction, commerce, and the lived experience.
+The metaverse offers new opportunities for communication, interaction, commerce, and the lived experience.
 But new opportunities do not come without potential pitfalls.

-In simple terms, the metaverse is a huge virtual space powered by technologies including blockchain, NFTs, and virtual and augmented reality.
+In simple terms, the metaverse is a vast virtual space powered by blockchain, NFTs, and virtual and augmented reality technologies.
 These combine to offer immersive experiences in virtual worlds.

 But participation relies on internet connectivity and the use of advanced tools.
 This acts as a barrier to entry which excludes people from participation.
 For those who do access the metaverse, privacy and security concerns will arise about the use of the data generated by digital participants.